 Everybody say LOVE.
 Join Young JW3 for a night of live music, drinks, food, and a whole lot of fun.

-Whether you’re celebrating romantic love, queer love, friendship or self-love, gather with us for a party at JW3 featuring music from Nina Fine, tinder ballads from Becky CJ, folk-alt pop tunes by HEX, the joyous Apikorsim Quartet, ethereal vocals from Bumi Thomas & The Rising Suns.
+Whether you’re celebrating romantic love, queer love, friendship or self-love, gather with us for a party at JW3 featuring music from Nina Fine, tinder ballads from Becky CJ, folk-alt pop tunes by FABLE, ethereal vocals from Bumi Thomas & The Rising Suns.
 We've also got a night filled with live drawings of your love stories with Sophie Herxheimer, Collage Club, semitic beats from DJ TamTam, photobooth from Chloe Delmonte, and so, so much more.
-Balady will be providing us a feast of falafel and cauliflower shawarma so get there early for drinks and dinner on the beach.
+Get there early for drinks and dinner in the succah or under the stars.